Ranchero-Software/RSDatabase/RSDatabase/ODB/README.markdown

 # ODB

+**NOTE**: This all has been excluded from building.
+It’s a work in progress, not ready for use.

 ODB stands for Object Database.

 “Object” doesn’t mean object in the object-oriented programming sense — it just means *thing*.